Viswam Engineering College

-Viswam Engineering College(Formerly Sir Vishveshwaraiah Institute of Science and Technology) also known as VISM is an Indian state college.
+Viswam Engineering College(Autonomous) (VISM) is an Indian state college.
 It is located in Madanapalle, Annamayya district, Andhra Pradesh, India.

 It is 5 km from Madanapalle near Angallu on the national highway NH205.
 It is affiliated to Jawaharlal Nehru Technological University, Anantapur.
-It is also an ISO 9001:2015 certified institution.
+It is also an ISO 9001:2015 certified institution, accredited by NAAC and received autonomous status from UGC.
 The society is involved in improving both the primary and secondary education of the rural poor in this area.

 History

-Viswam Engineering College was established in 2006.
+Viswam Engineering College(Autonomous) was established in 2006.
 It was promoted by the Viswam Educational Society and registered in the year 1991.
 Under its influence, the society evolved from LKG to PG since 1991.
 The required approvals from AICTE, New Delhi and affiliation from JNTU, Anantapur were obtained.

 Campus

-Campus facilities include labs, workshops, computer centers, library, an information center and indoor and outdoor sports venues.
-Transport facilities are available to students and staff via 10 buses.
+Campus facilities include labs, workshops, computer centers, a Centre of Excellence, V Hub, Industry Interaction Cell, library, an information center, and indoor and outdoor sports venues.
+Transport facilities are available to students and staff via 40 buses around 70 km Radius.